Perturbations in a scalar field model with virtues of $\Lambda$CDM

-The evolution of the energy density parameters, $\Omega$ of radiation $(r \equiv \gamma+\nu)$, matter $(m \equiv b+c)$ and scalar field $(\vphi)$ with the scale factor, $a$ in logarithmic scale are shown in figure (\hyperref[im:om]{\ref*{im:om}a}) and that of the deceleration parameter $q = -\paren*{\frac{a\, a^{\prime \prime}}{a^{\prime \,2}}-1}$ with $a$ in figure (\hyperref[im:om]{\ref*{im:om}b}) for $\lambda=14.0$~.
-Figure (\ref{im:om}) shows that though $\wphi=-1$ at the present epoch, the evolution dynamics of the Universe is different from the $\Lambda$CDM model.
-The scalar field model, henceforth called $\vphi$CDM, gives accelerated expansion at a little higher value of $a$ compared to the $\Lambda$CDM model.
+The evolution of the energy density parameters, $\Omega \paren*{\equiv \Omega_{i}}$ of radiation $(r \equiv \gamma+\nu)$, matter $(m \equiv b+c)$ and scalar field $(\vphi)$ with the scale factor $a$, in logarithmic scale, are shown in Fig.\ (\ref{im:om}a) and that of the deceleration parameter $q = -\paren*{\frac{a\, a^{\prime \prime}}{a^{\prime \,2}}-1}$ with $a$ in Fig.\ (\ref{im:om}b) for $\lambda=15.6$.
+Figure (\ref{im:om}) shows that the evolution dynamics of the Universe is different from the \lcdm model even though $\wphi=-1$ at the present epoch.
+The two models are qualitatively very similar, but not really overlapping.
+For the scalar field model, henceforth called $\vphi$CDM, the accelerated expansion starts at a little higher value of $a$ compared to the \lcdm model.